ENABLE

 Frías-Garrido, David; Monfort-Muriach, Aida; Casteleyn, Sven

-NavApps: A mobile game to improve spatial literacy for secondary school children Inproceedings
+NavApps: A mobile game to improve spatial literacy for secondary school children Proceedings Article

 In: INTED2017 Proceedings: 11th International Technology, Education and Development Conference, pp. 5774-5779, IATED, Valencia, SPAIN, 2017, ISSN: 2340-1079.